Keynote speaker: Dr. Andrew Causey

 Find out more at www.graphichistorycollective.ca

-Lorraine White–Wilkinson Arts Educator/Sessional Instructor dept of Education SFU
+Lorraine White–Wilkinson is an Arts Educator/Sessional Instructor dept of Education SFU

 Session title: Sketching Off the Page